cedricwalter/cedricwalter.github.io/_posts/development/2007-07-21-php-basic-settings-fo-more-security.md

 <div style="">If you consider using PHP on a new server, use nothing else than PHP 5.2.3, it may be a pain to rewrite or patch foreign code, but PHP 5.2 is more secure and 100% faster than PHP4, moreover PHP4 is soon dead!
 PHP 4 end of life announcement
  "Today it is exactly three years ago since PHP 5 has been released.
 In those three years it has seen many improvements over PHP 4.
 PHP 5 is fast, stable &amp; production-ready and as PHP 6 is on the way, PHP 4 will be discontinued.
   The PHP development team hereby announces that support for PHP 4 will continue until the end of this year only.
 After 2007-12-31 there will be no more releases of PHP 4.4.
 We will continue to make critical security fixes available on a case-by-case basis until 2008-08-08.
 Please use the rest of this year to make your application suitable to run on PHP 5.
-For documentation on migration for PHP 4 to PHP 5, we would like to point you to our [migration guide](http://www.php.net/manual/en/migration5.php).
-There is additional information available in the [PHP 5.0 to PHP 5.1](http://www.php.net/manual/en/migration51.php) and [PHP 5.1 to PHP 5.2](http://www.php.net/manual/en/migration52.php) migration guides as well.from <http://www.php.net/>
+For documentation on migration for PHP 4 to PHP 5, we would like to point you to our [migration

  If you are not able to use the latest version, consider applying PHP hardening patches from [http://www.hardened-](http://www.hardened-php.net/hphp/how_to_install_or_upgrade.html)[php.net/hphp/how\_to\_install\_or\_upgrade.html](http://www.hardened-php.net/hphp/how_to_install_or_upgrade.html) and compiling PHP for yourself (these patches are no more needed in PHP 5.2 since they are part of the main source tree).
 A lot of people already do that, even if it is not easy.